 Solar-powered cars are poised to be a reality.
-Currently, the focus is also on electric-powered vehicles (EVs), where alternatives to the plug-and-charge are at the center stage of research in the field.
-In this context, Lightyear, a start-up is in the process of coming up with the first prototype of an electric car.
+Currently, the focus is also on electric-powered vehicles (EVs), where alternatives to the plug-and-charge are at the centre stage of research in the field.
+In this context, Lightyear, a start-up, is in the process of coming up with the prototype of an electric car.
 The car would recharge through solar cells embedded on its roof.

 Technically, the car does not directly run from solar energy.
-The car still has a lithium-ion battery powering, and the solar cells are able to charge the battery on the go, which means that there is a potentially unlimited source of charging.
+The car still has a lithium-ion battery powering, and the solar cells can charge the battery on the go, which means that there is a potentially unlimited source of charging.

-Lightyear also confirms that the body of the car has been made much lighter than average through design changes as well as the material used.
-Other enhancements are inclusive of better aerodynamics, in-wheel motors instead of a transmission, cameras instead of side-view mirrors, a streamlined undercarriage, and an adjustable height of the car through an air suspension system to minimize the drag.
+Lightyear also confirms that the car’s body has been made much lighter than average through design changes and the material used.
+Other enhancements include better aerodynamics, in-wheel motors instead of a transmission, cameras instead of side-view mirrors, a streamlined undercarriage, and an adjustable height of the car through an air suspension system to minimize the drag.
 The company claims an impressive 500 miles (over 800 km) on a single charge in light of all the enhancements.

 Meanwhile, Lightyear hopes that the car would primarily run on solar energy.
 The company has also put up a calculator on its website to calculate the energy distribution for commutes.
 So, in a sunny city, solar power would be able to cover about 96% of a 10,000 mile (16,000 km) drive annually.

-Hoefsloot stated that they saw to it that the technology that they used was getting much better from year to year.
+Hoefsloot stated that they saw that the technology they used was getting much better from year to year.
 He hopes that the industry would catch on to the “second wave of electric cars”.
 Meanwhile, Global vehicle leasing giant LeasePlan reportedly plans to offer the world’s first solar-powered electric car to consumers in a new partnership with Lightyear.
-Erik Henstra, managing director of LeasePlan Netherlands confirmed that Lightyear showed that it is possible to drive electrically on solar power.
+Erik Henstra, managing director of LeasePlan Netherlands, confirmed that Lightyear showed that it is possible to drive electrically on solar power.